HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Heartbeat paused

-**Heartbeat**: Heartbeat is a strategy of HotDB Server to maintain high availability of data nodes.
+**Heartbeat:** Heartbeat is a strategy of HotDB Server to maintain high availability of data nodes.
 The compute node periodically sends heartbeat detection to the underlying data node at a certain frequency.
 If the data source normally feeds back the detection of compute node, the current state of data source is normal.
 If the data source does not send detection feedback to the compute node within the specified time and at the specified frequency, the data source status is considered by the compute node to be abnormal, and the data node high availability switch operation will be performed.

-**Heartbeat paused**: When a data node needs special maintenance, it needs to pause the heartbeat detection from the compute node.
+**Heartbeat paused:** When a data node needs special maintenance, it needs to pause the heartbeat detection from the compute node.
 The heartbeat paused function can be used to pause the data source heartbeat by the compute node in the set time period.

-**Function Entry**: Click [Configuration](#configuration) -> "Node Management" -> "High Availability Setting" -> [Heartbeat paused](#heartbeat-paused) on the management platform page to enter the [Heartbeat paused](#heartbeat-paused) function page.
+**Function Entry:** Click [Configuration](#configuration) -> "Node Management" -> "High Availability Setting" -> [Heartbeat paused](#heartbeat-paused) on the management platform page to enter the [Heartbeat paused](#heartbeat-paused) function page.

 ![](assets/hotdb-management/image153.png)